Terms of Service

 2.6 If no Charging Event fires, you pay nothing.
 Specifically:

-• (c) If the BAR procedurally rejects the filing (e.g., missing exhibit, wrong form version) without ruling on the merits → $0 charged, and we re-file year 2 at no charge under the Re-File Guarantee (Section 5).
+• (c) If the county procedurally rejects the filing (e.g., missing exhibit, wrong form version) without ruling on the merits → $0 charged, and we re-file year 2 at no charge under the Re-File Guarantee (Section 5).

 3. Eligibility

 3.2 Representations at signup.
-By signing up, you represent that (a) you are the lawful owner or legally authorized signer, (b) the property and parcel data you submit are accurate, (c) you have not filed a competing grievance for the same property and assessment year, and (d) you will not obstruct or contradict our filing once commenced.
+By signing up, you represent that (a) you are the lawful owner or legally authorized signer, (b) the property and parcel data you submit are accurate, (c) you have not filed a competing appeal for the same property and assessment year, and (d) you will not obstruct or contradict our filing once commenced.

 3.3 Not a law firm.
 Fairmark is not a law firm.
 No attorney-client relationship is created by your use of the Services.
 See the disclosure in the preamble above.